sushmavp21/hackerrank-30-day-code/README.md

-# hackerrank-30-day-code
+# Hackerrank-30-day-code
-hackerrank is a great platform to improve your skill . here are the solutions for 30 days of code
+Hackerrank is a great platform to improve your skill . here are the solutions for 30 days of code